 - On this page you'll find brochures to use for presentations or displays, information on how to get your city or state to proclaim May as an official awareness month in your area, materials to make lawn signs and much more!

 - Sport the John's Crazy Socks specially designed WS Socks!
 A portion of the proceeds are donated to us, and the company gives us a 10 percent discount.

 - Be creative!
 We have some talented people in our community, that's for sure!
 We've seen so many great designs that people make for awareness or to sell and donate proceeds and we love them all, from hair bows and haircuts to cakes!
 Make sure to send pictures via firstname.lastname@example.org or message us on Facebook.

 - Several WSA families have been interviewed for spots that air on their local television stations, appearing with their children and discussing the unique joys and challenges of Williams syndrome.
 View examples here.
 We have a sample press release anyone can send to their local media on our behalf as well as talking points about awareness month.
 Please call the WSA office (248.244.2229 | 800.806.1871) for any other advice, or email us at email@example.com to let us know if you'll be interviewed so we can share the results!
 Tweeting news organizations or messeging them on Facebook about a walk or event is a great idea too.

-9. If you're not attending a walk or event, and want to do a personal fundraiser, contact the office and we'll set up a fundraising page for you to share.
-Last year, we had an amazing grandmother run and bike every day (with her friends too!) for all days of the month and she's doing it again this year!
+- If you're not attending a walk or event, and want to do a personal fundraiser, contact the office and we'll set up a fundraising page for you to share.
+For example, we have an amazing grandmother run and bike every day (with her friends too!) for all days of the month!
 We also had an uncle who rode his bike across the country for awareness and fundraising.
 We're happy to help!
 It's also a great idea to set up a Facebook fundraiser for us--your friends are likely to give to a cause you support--and 100% of the funds come directly to the WSA.